alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-07-24-is-it-true-that-salafis-are-khawarij.md

 ### Question:

-What do you say to one who believes that the 'Aqidah (creed) of Al-Khawarij followed the 'Aqidah (creed) of Salafiyyah (those following the way of the righteous predecessors) and that they, i.e. Al-Khawarij are Salafis?
+What is your response to those who claim that the creed of the Kharijites (Khawarij) was a Salafi creed, and that they—the Kharijites—were Salafis?

 ### Answer:

-This is a false claim that was nullified by the Prophet (peace be upon him) who stated regarding Al-Khawarij:

-"**A group of rebels will emerge from my Ummah when they are separated.
-If you compare your prayers with their prayers and your recitation with their recitation, you will look down upon your prayer and recitation, in comparison to theirs.
-Yet they will go out of Islam as an arrow goes through the body of the prey.
-Kill them wherever you find them, for whoever kills them shall have reward.**" [^1]
+This is a false claim, and the Prophet ﷺ has already invalidated it by his statement regarding the Kharijites: **"A group will renegade at a time of division among my Ummah.
+One of you would look down upon his own prayer compared to their prayer, and his own recitation compared to their recitation.
+They will pass through Islam just as an arrow passes through game.
+Wherever you meet them, kill them, for indeed in killing them there is a reward for whoever kills them."** [^1]

-There is another narration reported from the Prophet (peace be upon him) regarding Al-Khawarij: "**They would kill Muslims and spare the idolaters.**" [^2]
+In another narration from the Prophet ﷺ, he said concerning the Kharijites: **"They kill the people of Islam and leave the people of idols alone."** [^2]

-It is known from their 'Aqidah (creed) that they consider disobedient Muslims to be Kafirs (disbelievers) and judge that they will remain in Hellfire forever.
-This is why they fought against 'Ali (may Allah be pleased with him) and those who allied with him from among the Prophet's Companions and others.
-'Ali fought against and killed them on the day of Al-Nahrawan.
-May Allah be pleased with 'Ali and all the Companions!
-May Allah grant us success.
+It is well known from their creed that they [the Kharijites] declare Muslims who commit major sins to be disbelievers (takfir), and they rule that they will abide eternally in the Hellfire.
+Because of this, they fought Ali (may Allah be pleased with him) and the Companions and others who were with him.
+Consequently, Ali fought them and defeated them at the Battle of Nahrawan—may Allah be pleased with him and with all of the Companions.
+And Allah is the Granter of success.

 [^1]: Related by Al-Bukhari [Book on merits and virtues, Chapter on the signs of prophethood in Islam] no. 3611.
 [^2]: Related by Al-Bukhari [Book on prophets, Chapter on the words of Allah, the Almighty: "The Ad, they were destroyed by a furious Wind"] no. 3344.